Chairman of Veterans' Association pays his respects to fallen of Falklands War

 This year marks the 35th anniversary of the conflict which lasted for 74 days from April 2 to June 14, 1982 and claimed the lives of 255 British and 649 Argentine military personnel.

-Alan lost his colleague and friend, Lance Coporal Raymond Armstrong in a Sea King helicopter crash during the war.
+Alan’s colleague and friend, Lance Corporal Raymond Armstrong, was lost in a Sea King helicopter crash during the war.

-Alan Lewis laid a poppy cross in memory of his colleague and other veterans who gave their life at the Falklands memorial in Buenos Aires, which is guarded round the clock by the Argentine navy.
+During his trip Alan laid a poppy cross in memory of Raymond and other veterans who gave their life, at the Falklands memorial in Buenos Aires, which is guarded round the clock by the Argentine navy.

-He said: “It is important that we pay our respects to the British fallen heroes who lost their lives for Queen and country.
+He said: “It is important that we pay our respects to the British fallen heroes.
 It was more poignant this year as it was the 35th anniversary of the campaign.
 It is also important we remember all those people who gave from both sides.